COG-UK/phylo-reports/UK_full_report/regional_reports/report_NORT.md

 1 lineage has been continuously circulating.

-The following table contains information about lineages and the number of sequences in each country in the UK for each lineage, in reverse size order.
+The following table contains information about lineages and the number of sequences the dataset, in reverse size order.

 Each entry is the count of sequences from each lineage in each country, with the percentage of the total sequences from that lineage that this count represents.